Here are limitations related to the use of Journey Orchestration.

 - There is no sending throttling.

-- Two retries are systematically performed in case of an error.
+- Three retries are systematically performed in case of an error.
 You cannot adjust the number of retries according to the error message received.

 - The built-in Reaction event allows you to react to out-of-the-box actions (see this page).
 If you want to react to a message sent via a custom action, you need to configure a dedicated event.

 Journey versions limitations

 - A journey starting with an event activity in v1 cannot start with something else than an event in further versions.
 You cannot start a journey with a Segment Qualification event.